Introduction about OneDrive

 ☛Your files are encrypted in OneDrive and it keeps your files private unless you share them.
 Also, keep important files secured with Personal Vault.

-In addition, to ensure a PC’s important folders are backed up to Microsoft’s cloud service, OneDrive offers folder protection feature to automatically sync your documents, pictures, and desktop folders to OneDrive.
+In addition, to ensure a PC’s important folders are backed up to Microsoft’s cloud service, OneDrive offers a folder protection feature to automatically sync your documents, pictures, and desktop folders to OneDrive.
 If you use multiple Windows 10 PCs, OneDrive will automatically keep all these folders in sync.

 1. Click Start and search for “OneDrive”, and then open it.